Morning fire destroys Vicksburg home - The Vicksburg Post

 Morning fire destroys Vicksburg home

-Warren County fire units battled a raging house fire early Thursday on Shadow Wood Lane.
+Warren County fire units battled a raging house fire early Thursday on Shadow Wood Drive.

-The home, located at 7 Shadow Wood Lane, was fully-involved when units with the Fisher Ferry Fire Department arrived.
+The home, located at 7 Shadow Wood Drive, was fully-involved when units with the Fisher Ferry Fire Department arrived.

-All of the residents of the home escaped and there did not appear to be any injuries.
 There was no immediate word on the cause of the fire.

 Crews with the Culkin Fire Department and the Vicksburg Fire Department also responded.
 The initial call of the house fire was received by Vicksburg-Warren 911 at 8:47 a.m.